-From the Rockies to Alaska - Go WildCamping tour from Calgary to Whitehorse with hikes in the Rocky Mountains, flight to the Yukon, adventures and activities in the great north and Alaska.
+From the Rockies to Alaska and the YukonAdventure tour in Canada from Calgary, Alberta, to Whitehorse with hikes in the Rocky Mountains, flight to the Yukon, adventures and activities in the Canadian north and Alaska.

-Arrival in Calgary, transfer to the hotel and pre-trip information during dinner with the guide.
+Arrival in Calgary, transfer to the hotel and pre-trip information with the guide.

 On a full day hike you explore passes above the tree line and alpine meadows.
 For example 7.5 km with 725 m gain (4.6 mi, 2414 ft) to a small lake and possibly 2 km further into the pass at 2470 m (8225 ft).
 This evening you sit be the camp fire or walk along the busy streets of Banff with its many stores and visitors from around the world.
 Hiking time 5 – 7 hours.